 Somewhere in France he is lying, Or may be on Italy's sod.
 What a glory was his in dying For Liberty, Country and God.

-If you have served federal active duty in the United States Armed Forces during any of the war eras listed below, and have been honorably discharged or are still serving — you are eligible for membership in The American Legion!
-The American Legion was chartered by Congress as a wartime Veterans Service Organization, hence the stipulation that you must have served active duty time during one of the following periods:
+If you have served one day of federal active duty (includes Title 32) in the United States Armed Forces since December 7, 1941, and have been honorably discharged or are still serving — you are eligible for membership in The American Legion!
+The American Legion was chartered by Congress as a wartime Veterans Service Organization, hence the stipulation that you must have served on active duty honorably.